mragon2/Machine-Learning-Battery-SOC-Estimaton-Electric-Vehicles/README.md

 The input to the EV model is a driving cycle, which an applied speed profile over time.
 Practically speaking, we are forcing our EV to drive with our applied speed profile defined by the driving cycle.
 A driving cycle is available from public agencies such as the **Environmental Protection Agency (EPA)**, which perform tests to evaluate for example the emissions of vehicles in different conditions (urban, extra-urba, highway, high speed, low speed  etc.).
 Please refer to the driving cycles EPA webpage: https://www.epa.gov/vehicle-and-fuel-emissions-testing/dynamometer-drive-schedules.

 The folder **driving_cycles** contain subfolders corresponding to driving cycles from different sources.
 The driving cycles are saved in txt files.
 In the provided example, the EPA FTP75 is considered.
-To define the driving cycle, please run:
+To define the driving cycle, please run the script *driving_cycle*:

 ```yaml
 driving_cycle.m